 The Board has continued to demonstrate its confidence in the ongoing success of the business throughout the period under review and post-period end.
-I have elected to receive most of my remuneration in shares and collectively we remain confident that they should deliver significant shareholder return over the long term.
+I have elected to receive most of my remuneration in share options and collectively we remain confident that the Company's shares should deliver significant shareholder return over the long term.